Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 2. Select the SD card on which you want to burn Tizen:
       1. Insert your SD Card into your computer.
       2. Select the appropriate SD Card from the drop-down list.
-For Example, `/dev/sdx` on Ubuntu and `F:` on Windows.
+For example, `/dev/sdx` on Ubuntu and `F:` on Windows.

       > [!NOTE]
-      >
       > Currently, the USB SD card reader is only supported.
 The internal PC SD slot is not supported.
       > Also, if the **Select Drive** does not show anything, detach and insert the SD card again into the computer, or close and restart IoT Setup Manager.

 3. Burn Tizen on your SD Card:
       1. Click **Burn** to burn Tizen to your SD Card.
 This takes about two minutes to complete and you may have to enter your supervisor password, which is required to access the SD card.